D3lux3/reaktorchallenge2022/README.md

 ### Step one:

-Create .env file into historybackend folder and with the following:
+Create .env file <b>into historybackend folder</b> and with the following:

 ```shell
 DATABASE_URL= YOUR DB URL